Trans Canada Trail: Northwest Territories

 The Northwest Territories is where the Trans Canada Trail meets the Arctic Ocean.
 The land-based trail comes through the Yukon up the Dempster Highway and into the N.W.T., where it continues north through the Mackenzie Delta to Tuktoyaktuk, the most northern point on the Trans Canada Trail.
 There is also a significant portion of the water-based trail in the N.W.T. that comes from Alberta via the Slave River, across Great Slave Lake and north along the Mackenzie River to the Arctic Ocean.

 Nunavut

 There is a small section of the trail on Baffin Island, Nunavut, from the capital city of Iqaluit south along the Itijjagiaq trail to Kimmirut.
+A short one-kilometre section also exists at the site of the Bloody Falls portage, 16 kilometres south of Kugluktuk.

 Yukon

 The Yukon provides the land link between British Columbia and the Arctic.
 The trail enters the Yukon from British Columbia on the Alaska Highway, south of Watson Lake.
 Due to the vast distances and sparse population, the Yukon's section of trail mainly follows the highway network between communities, branching off onto smaller multiuse trails near most settlements.
 Many of these multiuse trails are also historically significant routes, including the Copper Haul Trail near Whitehorse, the Dawson Overland Trail from Takhini to Braeburn, and the Heritage Ridge Road near Dawson City.
 The route north is then completed by following the Dempster Highway up to the N.W.T. border, where the trail carries on north to the Arctic Ocean.